ChaosAwakens/ChaosAwakens/README.md

 # ChaosAwakens
-ChaosAwakens is a successor mod for OreSpawn, being a from-the-grounds-up remake.
-This is the Branch for the 1.16.5 Forge version
+ChaosAwakens is a remaster of the old Minecraft/DangerZone mod OreSpawn, built from the ground up.
+This is the branch for the 1.16.5 version for Minecraft Forge.

 **Project Lead:** TheyCallMeRandom